I'm Taraneh, 15

-I'm Taraneh, 15 (من ترانه، ۱۵ سال دارم) is a 2002 Iranian film directed by Rasul Sadrameli.
+I'm Taraneh, 15 (من ترانه، ۱۵ سال دارم) is a 2002 Iranian film directed by Rasul Sadr Ameli.
 The film was selected as the Iranian entry for the Best Foreign Language Film at the 75th Academy Awards, but it did not make the final shortlist.

 Plot

 Fifteen-year-old Taraneh, whose widowed father is in jail, refuses the unwanted attentions of carpet salesman Amir - until Amir's mother, at the insistence of his son, talks Taraneh into accepting Amir's marriage proposal.
 However, instead of a typical marriage, the union is in form of a temporary religious ceremony or "sigheh."
 Within four months the couple realize that they are incompatible, they divorce and Amir returns to Germany.
 When Taraneh discovers that she is pregnant she decides against all advice and intense social pressure, to keep the baby.